open-company/open-company-bot/README.md

 **oc.bot**
 Consider this the core of things.
 It’s very little code but it’s where you go if you want to boot up the entire system.

+**oc.api-client**
+The start of a OpenCompany API client written in Clojure.

 **oc.bot.sqs**
 Code for long-polling SQS, handling messages and deleting them in the case of success.

+**oc.bot.language**
+Various helper functions to check if a string matches a certain pattern (yes, no, etc.).
+Intended be expanded as requirements evolve.

 **oc.bot.message**
 Messages sent to users need to be formatted, they need to be parameterised and they need to be read from a description provided inside `scripts/`.
 This namespace does all of that.

 **oc.bot.conversation**
 This is responsible for all the state management inside conversations as well as for all message routing from Slack to individual conversations.

+**oc.bot.conversation.fsm**
+Defines all the state machines that make up conversations and a few helpers related to these.

 **oc.bot.slack**
 We want to interact with Slack through their Realtime API, potentially the bot should run on multiple teams for which multiple connections are required.
 This namespace implements basic building blocks to create, manage and destroy websocket connections to Slacks API.